goldin2008/Note/interview_llm.md

   - Ragas
   Ragas is a framework that helps you evaluate your Retrieval Augmented Generation (RAG) pipelines.
 RAG denotes a class of LLM applications that use external data to augment the LLM’s context.
 There are existing tools and frameworks that help you build these pipelines but evaluating it and quantifying your pipeline performance can be hard.
 This is where Ragas (RAG Assessment) comes in.
   Ragas provides you with the tools based on the latest research for evaluating LLM-generated text to give you insights about your RAG pipeline.
 Ragas can be integrated with your CI/CD to provide continuous checks to ensure performance.

+#### Fine-tuning
+Everything we have explored so far involves optimizing for how our data is preprocessed and using our models (embedding, LLM, etc.) as is.
+However, it's also worth exploring fine-tuning our models with data unique to our use case.
+This could help us better represent our data and ultimately increase our retrieval and quality scores.
+In this section, we're going to fine-tune our embedding model.
+The intuition here is that it may be worth it to learn a more contextual representation of our tokens than the default embedding models can.
+This can especially be impactful if we have a lot of:
+- new tokens that the default tokenization process creates subtokens out of that lose the significance of the token
+- existing tokens that have contextually different meanings in our use case

 #### Prompt engineering